The Adams differentials on the classes $h_j^3$

 \subsection{Acknowledgments}

-The authors would like to thank Hood Chatham, Mike Hopkins, Hana Jia Kong, Ishan Levy, Haynes Miller, Andy Senger and Guozhen Wang for helpful conversations regarding the content of this paper.
-During the course of this work, the first author was supported by NSF grant DMS 2202992.
+The authors would like to thank Hood Chatham, Lars Hesselholt, Mike Hopkins, Hana Jia Kong, Ishan Levy, Haynes Miller, Andy Senger and Guozhen Wang for helpful conversations regarding the content of this paper.
+We would also like to thank anonymous referee for helpful comments.
+During the course of this work the first author was supported by NSF grant DMS-2202992, by the DNRF through the Copenhagen center for Geometry and Topology (DNRF151) and by Villum Fonden through the Young Investigator Program.
 The second author is partially supported by NSF grant DMS 2105462.